Don't miss out! Get the best events & activities in your inbox weekly...

 photo credit: BostonCentral

-One of our favorite destinations is the puzzle room, located at the end of the map corridor.
+One of our favorite destinations is the puzzle room, located inside the Normal B. Leventhal Map & Education Center’s gallery and Learning Center.
 There are always several puzzles to work on, and it's fun to add a few pieces in to the community effort.

 photo credit: BostonCentral